On infinite staircases in toric symplectic four-manifolds: Behind the scenes

 The idea behind the code is that the ellipsoid embedding function can be computed as the supremum of ratios of ECH capacities, as in equation \eqref{def:csup}.
 We compute a large (but finite!) number of ECH capacities of the domain $X$ using the sequence subtraction operation of Definition \ref{def:seqsum}.
 We also compute a large but finite number of ECH capacities of $E(1,a_i)$, for equally spaced values $a_i$ within a given range.
 Next, for each $a_i$ we find the maximum of the ratios of the computed ECH capacities, obtaining a list of points $(a_i,\tilde{c}_X(a_i))$.
 Our code then approximates the graph by connecting the dots.
 Figure~\ref{fig:4pics} illustrates four examples.

-The graph of $\tilde{c}_X(a)$ is an approximation of the graph of the embedding function $c_X(a)$ in two senses: we are only using a finite number of points in the domain, and the the computed values $\tilde{c}_X(a_i)$ are not completely accurate because we have restricted to a finite list of ECH capacities.
+The graph of $\tilde{c}_X(a)$ is an approximation of the graph of the embedding function $c_X(a)$ in two senses: we are only using a finite number of points in the domain, and the computed values $\tilde{c}_X(a_i)$ are not completely accurate because we have restricted to a finite list of ECH capacities.
 Nonetheless, the approximation does allow us to visually rule out certain domains from the possibility of having an infinite staircase.
-For example, in the bottom left graph in Figure~\ref{fig:4pics}, there clearly exists an obstruction where the infinite staircase would have to accumulate, so that blowup vector must not admit an infinite staircase.
+For example, in the bottom left graph in Figure~\ref{fig:4pics}(c), there clearly exists an obstruction where the infinite staircase would have to accumulate, so that blowup vector must not admit an infinite staircase.
 In cases where it is more ambiguous, we change the range of points $a_i$, ask the code to compute more ECH capacities, and hence zoom in on the graph to probe further.
-For example, zooming in on the bottom right example in Figure \ref{fig:4pics} shows that in fact there exists an obstruction at the potential accumulation point.
+In other cases, more careful analysis may be needed.
+The bottom right graph in Figure~\ref{fig:4pics}(d) provides such a case.
+At the accumulation point itself, there is no obstruction and the capacity function equals the volume lower bound.
+As illustrated in the figure, there is an obstruction to the left of the accumulation point which prevents an ascending staircase approaching the accumulation point from the left.
+On the other side of the accumulation point, we may use the fact that the blowup vector of the ellipsoid $E(3,4)$ is $(4;1,1,1,1)$, as indicated in Figure~\ref{fig:4-1-1-1-1-is-ellipsoid}, to calculate the capacity function.
+The first named author has provided a detailed analysis \cite[\S 2.5]{cg ellipsoid} to show that for an interval after the accumulation point, the embedding function for this blowup vector is $\frac{a+3}{4}$, so there is no staircase to the right of the accumulation point either.

 Whenever this zooming in process suggested that there indeed exists an infinite staircase for that domain, the next step was to find the coordinates of the inner and outer corners of the staircase.
 Recall that in the ball case these are ratios of certain Fibonacci numbers, so we were interested in obtaining a recurrence sequence from the numerators and denominators of these coordinates.
 We used the Mathematica function Rationalize to approximate the values $\tilde{c}_X(a_i)$ by fractions with small denominators and then fed the integer sequences obtained into OEIS, the Online Encyclopedia of Integer Sequences, sometimes unearthing unexpected connections\footnote{\phantom{.}In one instance, the integer sequence that came up on the OEIS search engine was sequence A007826: numbered stops on the Market-Frankford rapid transit (SEPTA) railway line in Philadelphia, PA USA.
 This constitutes possibly the first ever application of symplectic geometry to mass transit.}.
 Eventually we switched to using the function FindLinearRecurrence on Mathematica to find the linear recurrence for the sequences found.